AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 possibilities of movement.

-a ) A prisoner (an
+a) A prisoner (an

-a space (here two-dimensional) with the usual topological
+space (here two-dimensional) with the usual topological

 characteristics without passing through the prison wall.

-b ) In an
+b) In an

 area with multiple continuous topologies, it is possible to leave